andreaszico/next-js-with-lang/README.md

 - Follow the coding standards defined in `.eslintrc.json` and `.prettierrc`.
 - Write tests for new features and ensure existing tests pass.
-- Submit pull requests with clear descriptions of changes.
+- Submit pull requests with clear descriptions of changes.# next-js-with-lang